THE MIGHTY QUINiNe

 Malaria is a disease caused by protozoa, transmitted by the female Anopheles mosquito.
 It was once thought to be due to "bad air", hence the name malaria derived from an Italian phrase (mal aria).

-16th century Spanish settlers in South America found natives had used powdered Cinchona bark (right) to treat fevers for hundreds of years; Jesuits brought the bark back to Europe around 1630.
+16th century Spanish settlers in South America found natives had used the powdered bark (right) from the Cinchona tree (left) to treat fevers for hundreds of years; Jesuits brought the bark back to Europe around 1630.
 Quinine was isolated from the bark in 1820.

 Patchily.
 Malaria was widespread in Northern Europe from the 15th to the 19th centuries.
 Known as the "Ague", it was endemic in parts of England like the Cambridgeshire Fens and the Kent and Essex marshes.
 Its disappearance is probably due to factors like improved marsh drainage and better housing and sanitation.
 It is said that Oliver Cromwell's (right) final illness in 1658 was fatal as he refused to take "Jesuit's bark" because of Protestant suspicion of something associated with Roman Catholics.
 Demand for quinine grew with African and Asian colonialisation; cuttings taken from Peru led to a large quinine-based industry in Java.
 Quinine was used worldwide.
 Undertakings like building the Panama Canal could not have happened without it.